hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

 #### Scope and data access

-The :class expression is evaluated in the same scope as other Nablla expressions:
+The :class expression is evaluated in the same scope as other Sercrod expressions:

 - It can access data from the root or the current host.
 - It can see any iteration variables from *for or *each that surround the element.